 During my UX Design Institute Professional UX Diploma course we needed to solve a problem for a fictive client.
 The client is a start-up airline called Fly UX.
 They’re looking to create an online experience that is fast, easy, and intuitive: one that’s based on a deep understanding of their target users.

 During the course, my role as UX Designer allowed me to have individual responsibilities during the hands-on projects, which were: competitive reviews, online survey, observing a user test, conducting an interview and user test, affinity diagramming, customer journey mapping, user flows, sketching screens and screen states, prototyping, and wireframing.

 I performed competitive reviews for five competitive airline apps.
-In addition, I conducted an online survey with 24 participants.
-Furthermore, we observed two usability tests and ended our research phase by conducting an interview and two user tests with one participant.
+In addition, I conducted an online survey and I observed two usability tests.
+We ended the research phase by conducting an interview and two user tests with one participant.